 Mary is an senior UK psychotherapist, registered with the UKCP and a COSCA accredited trainer, who specialises in organisational dynamics in the field of talking therapy.
 She is a former Acting Academic Head of the School of Psychotherapy and Counselling Psychology at Regent’s College and a former Honorary Secretary of the UKCP.
-She is an expert in the organisational frame in mental health and supervises Khiron House’s overall frame management and development and a member of our Advisory Board.
+She is an expert in the organisational frame in mental health and supervises Khiron House’s overall frame management and development.
+Mary is a member of the Ethics and Governance Board.

 Prahlad Ilex Galbiati

 Prahlad is a Biodynamic Craniosacral therapist and a Somatic Experiencing practitioner.
 Drawing from his background in spiritual development, meditation an orientation to wholeness are an intrinsic aspect of his work.
 Over the last twelve years he has supported people with a variety of conditions including chronic disease, abuse, addiction and terminal illness.
-He is registered with the Craniosacral Association and works at both Khiron House clinics.
+He is registered with the Craniosacral Association and is the Clinical Director of Khiron Clinics.